Distribution free MMD tests for model selection with estimated parameters: Abstract

 \section{Abstract}

-Several kernel based testing procedures are proposed to solve the problem of model selection in the presence of parameter estimation in a family of candidate models.
-Extending the two sample test of Gretton et al. (2006), we first provide a way of testing whether some data is drawn from a given parametric model (model specification).
-Second, we provide a test statistic to decide whether two parametric models are equally valid to describe some data (model comparison), in the spirit of Vuong (1989).
+There exist some testing procedures based on the maximum mean discrepancy (MMD) to address the challenge of model specification.
+However, they ignore the presence of estimated parameters in the case of composite null hypotheses.
+In this paper, we first illustrate the effect of parameter estimation in model specification tests based on the MMD.
+Second, we propose simple model specification and model selection tests in the case of models with estimated parameters.
 All our tests are asymptotically standard normal under the null, even when the true underlying distribution belongs to the competing parametric families.
-Some simulations illustrate the performance of our tests in terms of power and level. { \thefootnote \footnote{ The work of Jean-David Fermanian has been supported by the labex Ecodec (reference project ANR-11-LABEX-0047). \thefootnote\svthefootnote}}
+A simulation study and a real data analysis illustrate the performance of our tests in terms of power and level.